 The idea of rebuilding the church emerged again fifteen years later in 1939 when the new custos, Alberto Gori, reappointed Barluzzi to the project.
 During World War II Barluzzi resided in Italy returning to the Holy Land in 1947.
 During that time he designed two churches.
 The first was the incredibly ambitious project of rebuilding the Church of the Holy Sepulcher.
 The new plan was prepared by Barluzzi and Luigi Marangoni but was never built [sometimes an architect’s best plans are never actualized, check out Louis Kahn and the Hurva synagogue].

-The second Barluzzi thought would be his final work in the Holy Land, a shrine to the Incarnation in Nazareth.
+The second was the design for the Church of the Annunciation in Nazareth which Barluzzi thought would be his final work in the Holy Land.

 Barluzzi designed a church in eclectic style, using contemporary construction technique, reinforced concrete covered mostly by local limestone.
 The church was a concentric building dominated by a large dome reminiscent of St. Peters in Rome and surrounded by four towers dedicated to the four evangelists.
 The towers symbolized the voices announcing to the four corners of the world the event of the Incarnation – critics said the building looked too much like a mosque.
 In the plan, the length of the church was 90 meters, and the height from the ground to the cross on top of the dome was 72 meters, a very large building.
 Inside, Barluzzi designed a rotunda over the holy grotto and four wings for the requirements of the liturgy.
 Like his other projects Barluzzi was involved in the smallest details of the inner decoration far beyond the usual level of architectural planning.
 For each statue he designated a location, character, symbolic meaning, and connection to the main theme of the church.
 By 1941, Barluzzi had prepared many sketches of the church and a model on scale of 1:100, and his plans were approved by Father Leonardo Bello, the minister general of the Franciscan order.